How to Make Your Next HR Data Presentation Pop [15+ Tips]

 How to Measure the Success of an HR Analytics Presentation

-As with anything in work and life, understanding the success of your HR presentation will help you improve future HR reporting and pinpoint any action items that came from the presentation.
+As with anything in work and life, understanding the success of your HR presentation will help you improve future HR reporting efforts and pinpoint any action items that came from the discussion.
 Here are some strategies to measure the success of an HR presentation:

-Several experts suggest ending your presentation with a short questionnaire or evaluation.
+Several experts suggest ending an HR data presentation with a short questionnaire or evaluation.
 Here are some sample questions to include in your survey:

 For full participation, make your surveys quick and easy.
 You could even conduct a brief evaluation using a mobile survey app, so everyone can use their smartphones to provide feedback on the spot.